Skip to main content

 You can use the same type value for multiple listeners if they should be handled by the same job workers.

-The source property only distinguishes how the listener was defined, as explained in the Configure global user task listeners section below, but it has no practical effect in how the global listeners are executed.
+The source property only distinguishes how the listener was defined, but it has no practical effect in how the global listeners are executed.

 Execution order